Freshman25/M5Core_Water_Plants/README.md

 ## Application
 Prior to development of the web interface, i test the humidity reader and pump functionality.
 Therefore, I provided the file tester.cpp .
 Copy it to you main.cpp and let it build to test.
 Make sure you have configured the correct pins.<br>
 <p>
 Once the functionality is confirmed, I develop the webinterface and finish the small application.
-The microcontroller needs to be in the same network as my development computer to see it.
+The microcontroller needs to be in the same network as my development computer to see it.<br>
   <img src="https://github.com/Freshman25/M5Core_Water_Plants/blob/main/PlantBarometer3.png?raw=true" alt="WebInterface" width="270" height="450"><br>
   The image is hosted by Wikipedia, thus would like to state the author's credits: Donovan Govan., CC BY-SA 3.0 http://creativecommons.org/licenses/by-sa/3.0/ via Wikimedia Commons
 </p>